 2. How much do creators cost

-The prices are different and dependable on the number of followers and the platform they’re on.
-For example,
+The prices depend on the number of followers and their platform.
+For example:

-- creators on Twitter with 1+ million followers ask $2.000+ per post
+- Creators on Twitter with 1+ million followers ask for $2.000+ per post

 3. How to define a budget and strategy